wyvernbw/the-kingless-knights-survival-book/content/New Effects.md

 	- disadvantage on performance checks.
 	- -2 * apathy stack on all bonuses you grant to allies.
 - 3 stacks and above:
+	- disadvantage on persuasion checks
+	- can no longer use [[#Bond]].
+- 4 stacks and above:
 	- receive NIHILISM:
 		- temporary debuff.
 		- +3 intimidation.
-		- every time you take a short rest or roll a charisma ability check or save, your **max hit die count is drained by 1.**
+		- every time you take a short rest or roll a charisma ability check or save, you lose a hit dice.
-		- any charisma ability check below 10 fails.
+		- any charisma ability check below 10 fails (regardless of modifier).
 If you have 0 hit die, all charisma ability checks fail.
-		- can be cured by spending time with an ally during 3 consecutive short rests or equivalent time (including one long rest).
+		- can be cured if an ally spends meaningful time with you during 3 consecutive short rests or equivalent time (including one long rest).

 **paranoia**

-You begin to question those around you and are convinced they are plotting something against you.
+You begin to question those around you and are convinced they are plotting something against you. **the effects stacks beyond 4 start over from 1**.

 - 1 stack and above:
-	- -1 per paranoia stack on insight and perception checks when your allies are around you, unless made against an ally.
+	- -1 on insight and perception checks when your allies are around you, unless made against an ally.
 - 2 stacks and above:
 	- -2 per paranoia stacks on all bonuses you receive from allies.
 - 3 stacks and above:
 	- sleeping within 60 ft. of your allies grants you a level of fatigue.
+- 4 stacks and above:
+	- disadvantage on all wisdom saving throws.
+	- advantage on all checks against deception or persuasion.

 **unfamiliar faces**

 The faces in your memory become an unintelligible blur.

-- At random intervals, the creature must roll a charisma saving throw.
-On a failed save, the creature fails to tell foe and friend apart.
+- At random intervals, you roll a wisdom saving throw.
+On a failed save, you fail to tell foe and friend apart.
 The effect persists until you succeed the check.
 - **DC** is equal to 10 + the number of *unfamiliar faces* stacks twice.
 - **In Combat:** If you don't interact (using combat options) with the unfamiliar faces for 3 consecutive rows, you gain the frightened condition.
 Additionally, any attack made against you succeeds automatically until the effects of unfamiliar faces end.
+- 3 stacks and above:
+	- The effect of unfamiliar faces is guaranteed to trigger for the first attack you make or the first spell you cast.
+The effect lasts for one turn, and no saving throw is required.
+- 4 stacks and above:
+	- Your mind goes completely blank.
+You can only take the attack action on your turn, or you can pass out for 8h.

 **obsessive tic**

 You develop a compulsion to perform a specific action (counting, arranging items, reciting a prayer, etc.) to stave off perceived danger or misfortune.

+- stack 1 and above:
 	- At random intervals, you must act on your tic.
 You have disadvantage on all checks (including attacks) until you manage to do it.
-- Your tic takes turns equal to the stacks of *obsessive tic*, time in which your weak spot becomes visible to all creatures around you.
+	- Your tic requires a number of actions or bonus actions equal to the number of stacks of *obsessive tic* in order to complete.
+You can use both an action and a bonus action in your turn to advance your tic.
+	- Your weak spot becomes visible to every creature around you, until you finish your tic.
 	- Completing your tic permanently changes your weak spot.
+- stack 3 and above:
+	- Your tic triggers whenever you fail a saving throw
+- stack 4 and above:
+	- A creature can remind you of your tic, forcing you to act on it.
+	- This only works twice per combat encounter.

  **Shadowed Intentions**